 Wayland is a tiny city located in the state of Missouri.
 With a population of 420 people and just one neighborhood, Wayland is the 439th largest community in Missouri.
 Wayland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Wayland is generally considered to be a blue-collar town.
-67.25% of the Wayland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Wayland is a blue-collar town, with 67.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wayland is a city of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Wayland who work in sales jobs (9.36%), office and administrative support (7.60%), and maintenance occupations (7.02%).

 Wayland ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 1.30% of people over 25 have a college degree.